 Pregnancy and contraception

-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+It is unknown whether treatment may or may not harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.

-We don’t know how this treatment might affect fertility.
-You may not be able to become pregnant or father a child after treatment with this drug.
+It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

 More information about this treatment